parsiya/parsiya.net/content/post/2020/2020-06-22-thick-client-proxying-11-gog-galaxy/index.markdown

     1. Under `Frame selection` check `Displayed frames`.
     2. **Un-check `Record display filter in capture file`**.
-If you keep this, the first packet in the file will be the filter and Wireshark will be [unable to convert it to pcap format]
+If you keep this, the first packet in the file will be the filter and Wireshark will be
-       ({{< relref "page/CheatSheet.markdown#open-a-network-monitor-cap-file-in-wireshark-and-save-is-disabled" >}}
+       {{< xref path="/page/CheatSheet.markdown" text="unable to convert it to pcap format" anchor="open-a-network-monitor-cap-file-in-wireshark-and-save-is-disabled"
-       "Open a Network Monitor cap File in Wireshark and Save is Disabled").
+        title="Open a Network Monitor cap File in Wireshark and Save is Disabled" >}}
 4. Convert the `cap` file to `pcap` format.
 Wireshark can do this.
 5. Run `Extract-sni` on the pcap file.
     1. `go run extract-sni.go C:\path\to\file.pcap -o goggalaxy`